bytedance/coconut_cvpr2024/README.md

 python download_coconut.py # default split: relabeled_coco_val
 ```

-You can switch to download coconut_s by adding "--split coconut_s" to the command.
+You can switch to download COCONut-S by adding "--split coconut_s" to the command.
 ```
 python download_coconut.py --split coconut_s
 ```

 The data will saved at "./coconut_datasets" by default, you can change it to your preferred path by adding "--output_dir YOUR_DATA_PATH".
+COCONut-B is uploading.

 ## Tutorials
  * [visualization on COCONut panoptic masks](tutorials/visualization/demo.ipynb)